moyucrazy12/ACCSelfDriving2025/README.md

 - Applied **YOLO-based machine learning models** to detect **traffic signs**, **lights**, and **pedestrians**, enabling reactive behaviors during navigation.
 - Configured **NAV2** with LiDAR-based localization for high-accuracy movement planning.

-> ⚠️ *Note: ROS 2 code and specific configurations are not shown here as they are part of an ongoing research project currently under review.*
+> ⚠️ *Note: ROS 2 code and specific configurations are not shown here as they are part of an ongoing research project.*

 ---